conoroshea1996/elderJsTest/src/routes/blog/write-job-advertisement.md

 ---
-title: "How to write a job advertisement"
+title: 'How to write a job advertisement'
-date: "2017-09-18"
+date: '2017-09-18'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "write-job-advertisement"
+slug: 'write-job-advertisement'
-seoTitle: "How to write a job advertisement - HireHive"
+seoTitle: 'How to write a job advertisement - HireHive'
-seoDescription: "Writing a job advertisement can be pretty challenging.
-How do you whittle the key traits of a top candidate down to just a few sentences?"
+seoDescription: 'Writing a job advertisement can be pretty challenging.
+How do you whittle the key traits of a top candidate down to just a few sentences?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-404976.jpeg"
+coverImage: '/images/pexels-photo-404976.jpeg'
 ---

 _Writing a job advertisement can be pretty challenging.
 How do you whittle the key traits of a top candidate down to just a few sentences?_